xregistry/spec/core/spec.md

 A successful response MUST either return the Version or an HTTP redirect to the `RESOURCEurl` value if set.

-In the case of returning the Version's contents, the response MUST be of the
+In the case of returning the Version's document, the response MUST be of the
 form:

 ```yaml